 Spice is a mix of herbs (shredded plant material) and manmade chemicals with mind-altering effects.
 It is often called “synthetic marijuana” or “fake weed” because some of the chemicals in it are similar to ones in marijuana; but its effects are sometimes very different from marijuana, and frequently much stronger.

 Because the chemicals used in spice have a high potential for abuse and no medical benefit, the Drug Enforcement Administration has made many of the active chemicals most frequently found in spice illegal.
 However, the people who make these products try to avoid these laws by using different chemicals in their mixtures.

-Spice is most often labeled “Not for Human Consumption” and disguised as incense.
+Spice is most often labeled “Not for Human Consumption” and disguised as incense, or scented powder when burned.
 Sellers of the drug try to lead people to believe they are “natural” and therefore harmless, but they are neither.
 In fact, their actual effects can be unpredictable and, in some cases, severe or cause death.

 Most people smoke spice by rolling it in papers (like with marijuana or handmade tobacco cigarettes); sometimes, it is mixed with marijuana.
 Some users also make it as an herbal tea for drinking.
 Others buy spice products as liquids to vaporize them in e-cigarettes.